noclocks/legal/README.md

 <!-- BEGIN::NOTE_CALLOUT -->
 > [!NOTE]
 > <details><summary>Expand to view an overview of this repository.</summary><p>
-> This repository houses various legal related items, assets, documents, and practices used by the team at [No Clocks, LLC](https://github.com/noclocks).
+> This repository houses various legal related items, assets, documents, and practices used by the team at <a href='https://github.com/noclocks'>No Clocks, LLC</a>.
 >
 > For any further inquiries or details reach out to [legal@noclocks.dev](mailto:legal@noclocks.dev).
 > </p></details>